2010 West Memphis police shootings: Details

 Upon Paudert's arrival at the scene, Evans attempted to frisk Jerry Kane.
 Suddenly, Kane turned and attacked Evans in a scuffle down an embankment into a ditch.
 At that moment, Joe Kane emerged from the passenger door of the van and opened fire with an AK-47 variant.
-Paudert ran to the rear of Evans' police cruiser and returned fire with three shots from his .40-caliber Glock 22 handgun through the windows and taillight of Evans' cruiser, in an attempt to hit Kane firing from the other side.
-He then took cover behind the hood of his cruiser which was parked directly behind Evans' cruiser.
+Paudert ran to the rear of Evans' police car and returned fire with three shots from his .40-caliber Glock 22 handgun through the windows and taillight of Evans' car, in an attempt to hit Kane firing from the other side.
+He then took cover behind the hood of his car parked directly behind Evans' cruiser.
 Paudert fired four more times at Kane, but missed.
 Kane then fired multiple shots from his AK-47 variant through the hood of the car, striking Paudert in the head with a ricochet.

 Both officers were fatally wounded; Paudert, 39, died at the scene, and Evans, 38, died at the hospital.
 The suspects returned to their van and sped away.
 Vincent Brown, a FedEx driver from Houston, witnessed the shooting and called 911; neither officer could make an "officer down" call due to their fatal injuries.
 Approximately 2 hours after the incident, Crittenden County Sheriff Dick Busby and Chief Enforcement Officer W. A. Wren stopped a minivan believed to be the suspects' at a Walmart Supercenter.
-Officers Busby and Wren were wounded in gunfire exchanged with the suspects and were later hospitalized in critical condition.
+Busby and Wren were wounded in gunfire exchanged with the suspects and were later hospitalized in critical condition.

 Wildlife Officer Michael K. Neal, responding to the brief standoff, rammed the suspect's vehicle, preventing their escape and saving the lives of Busby and Wren.
-Officer Neal exchanged fire with the Kanes through his windshield using his patrol rifle, killing Jerry Kane and wounding Joe Kane before exiting his vehicle and continuing the gun battle.
+Neal exchanged fire with the Kanes through his windshield using his patrol rifle, killing Jerry Kane and wounding Joe Kane before exiting his vehicle and continuing the gun battle.
 Dozens of officers then surrounded the van, and after several more minutes of gunfire, Joe Kane was shot to death by police.
-For his heroics, Officer Neal was awarded Law Enforcement Officer of the Year by the NRA.
-Michael K. Neal's Truck is on permanent display at the National Law Enforcement Museum in Washington D.C.
+For his actions, Neal was awarded Law Enforcement Officer of the Year by the National Rifle Association of America (NRA).
+Michael K. Neal's truck is on permanent display at the National Law Enforcement Museum in Washington D.C.

+It was later revealed that Brandon Paudert was shot 14 times, Bill Evans 8 times, Jerry Kane 18 times, and Joe Kane 8 times.